TheAbdelrahman/spoyify-clone-nextjs/README.md

-Note : This project is for educational purposes. it`s still in development state.
+# Spotify Clone

+A full functioning Spotify clone usine Nextjs, Tailwind CSS & Spotify web API

-### Features :
+## Features :

-- create, read, update, and delete playlists. (there is an issue in the creating playlist feature that i'm working on)
+- Search for track and add them to your playlists
 - Get current playing track on other devices
+- Get New raleases.
+- Recommendations based on your library.
+- Your top Artists.
+- Browse Categories.
+- Browse your library.
+- Read & Update playlists.
-- Play/pause any track (if you have a premium spotify account)
+- Play/pause any track (Must have a premium spotify account).

-- search for any track
-- there are some features that spotify might require a premium account to get access to them.
+- **there are some features that spotify might require a premium account to use.**

-## Getting Started

-First,
+## Wanna try this code ?

+### First

 - Go to spotify web api webiste and create an app.
 - open app page and add redirect url